ShubhamSinghCodes/ShubhamSinghCodes/README.md

 - I also enjoy making small games and simulations in my free time.
 - When I'm not coding, I'm probably learning more about **math** or **science**.

-Feel free to check out my projects, or reach out if you'd like to connect!
-I'm always up for learning something new.
+Feel free to check out my projects!